Use Webhooks with Slack (build your own app)

 9. Once the Incoming Webhooks page opens, toggle the Activate Incoming Webhooks setting to On.

-10. Scroll down to the Webhook URLs for Your Workspace section and click the Add New Webhook to Workspace button.
+10. Go to the Webhook URLs for Your Workspace section and select Add New Webhook to Workspace.

 11. This will prompt you to select a channel to post to in the app within the Slack workspace you selected in Step 5.
 Choose the channel you'd like the webhooks to post to and select Allow.
 Here, we're using the #tests channel:

 12. This will now show a new Webhook URL in the Webhook URLs for Your Workspace section.
-Click the Copy button to copy it--we'll need to use it in the next set of steps!
+Select Copy to copy it--we'll need to use it in the next set of steps!

 Now you're all set to move on to the KnowledgeOwl side of the configuration!